 Strengths

 Mobile swipe approval.
 Rills's core UX is a mobile-first approval queue.
-AI proposes an action, you swipe to approve or reject.
+The workflow pauses at approval steps, you swipe to approve or reject, and execution continues.
 No laptop required.
 You're not watching dashboards; you're making quick decisions when needed.

 Confidence scoring that learns.
-Rills tracks how often you approve or reject AI proposals.
-Over time, workflows learn which actions are safe to auto-execute.
-High-confidence actions graduate to autonomous execution; low-confidence actions stay supervised.
+Rills tracks how often you approve, reject, or edit AI outputs.
+Over time, workflows learn which actions are safe to auto-execute and what would improve quality.
+We notify you when high-confidence actions can graduate to autonomous execution while low-confidence actions remain supervised.

 Zero-cost paused workflows.
 While a workflow waits for your approval, it costs nothing.
 This makes human-in-the-loop economically viable at any scale.